 Office: Admin 177

 Andrew Montgomery is a Research Technician.
 He is responsible for conducting data mining, reporting, analyses, and writing summaries in support of planning, enrollment management, policy formation, decision-making, and accreditation.
 He also generates reports for internal and external surveys, local, state and federal reporting and information requests.
 Andrew received an M.S. in Industrial and Organizational Psychology from California State University, San Bernardino.

 Monica Villarruel serves as the Administrative Support Coordinator for Institutional Research.
-She maintains the general function of the office, coordinates events and workshops, and prepares travel arrangements.
-She creates and distributes online surveys and is the main contact for surveys from college publishers.
-Monica received her B.A. in Spanish Literature and Language from CSUSB in the Spring of 2004, and has over 10 years of administrative support experience at CSUSB.
+She maintains the general function of the office, coordinates events and workshops, and is the main contact for surveys from college publishers.
+Monica received her B.A. degrees in Spanish Literature and Spanish Language from CSUSB in the Spring of 2004, and has over 15 years of administrative support experience at CSUSB.